 Pull request comments

 The Cypress GitHub App can provide detailed test information within the pull requests via comments that include:

 - Run statistics, such as tests passed, failed, skipped, and over-limit.

 - Run context details:

 - The time the run started and finished, as well as the duration

 - Run failures:

-- Each failed test links back to the associated failure within the Cypress Dashboard.
+- A link back to the associated failure within Cypress Cloud